Introduction

 Creating Buyer Personas

-For example, your “active high value” segment might become “Premium Paula,” a 35-45 year old professional who values quality over price, makes frequent purchases of $150-300, and expects excellent customer service.
-She’s time-poor but financially comfortable.
-Your marketing to Paula emphasizes convenience, exclusivity, and premium features rather than discounts.
+Personas transform abstract segment characteristics into concrete, relatable characters.
+For example, “active high value” becomes “Premium Paula,” a 35-45 year old professional who values quality over price.
+Your marketing to Paula emphasizes convenience and exclusivity, not discounts.

-Your “new active” segment might be “First-Timer Frank,” a 25-35 year old who just made his first purchase after clicking a Facebook ad.
-He’s price-conscious, comparing alternatives carefully, and highly susceptible to buyer’s remorse.
-Frank needs reassurance about his purchase decision and gentle nudges toward a second purchase through targeted follow-up campaigns.
+“New active” might be “First-Timer Frank,” a price-conscious 25-35 year old susceptible to buyer’s remorse.
+Frank needs reassurance and gentle nudges toward a second purchase.

 Strategic Implications for Each Segment